reakaleek/gh-action-readme/docs/reference/placeholders.md

 - Missing defaults show as a single space in backticks: ` `
 - Inputs appear in the order defined in action.yml
 - Empty table is generated if no inputs exist
+- **Single occurrence only** - only the first instance will be updated

 ---